WemXPro/documentation/developers/services.md

      * Define custom permissions for this service
      *
      * key: Route name or page name
-     * value: Short description of what the permission does *
+     * description: Description of what the permission does *
      * @return array
      */